TrinityTerry/saturday-in-the-park-frontend/README.md

 - When the user navigates to `/login`, they should be presented with a form that allows them to log in to the application.

 - When the user navigates to `/register`, they should be presented with a form that allows them to register as a new user.
-# trinity-saturday-in-the-park
-# trinity-saturday-in-the-park